 With trends like the growing internationalization, the balancing act between commercialization and satisfying traditional fans becomes an increasing challenge for FCs (QUITZAU, 2016).
 So far, the Bundesliga clubs were able to maintain close ties with their most loyal fans, the members, which is indicated by continuously increasing membership numbers since the 1990s (PRIGGE, 2015, p.
 2).
 The author emphasizes in his article the special relationship between German FCs and their members.
 He argues that, historically, the Bundesliga consisted solely of registered associations (e.V.), in which the members had significant voting influence via the members' assembly, the clubs' central decision bodies.
-In the 2021/22 season, only three FCs with the traditional form remain, whereas the remainder operates under different corporation forms.
+In the 2022/23 season, only four FCs with the traditional form remain, whereas the remainder operates under different corporation forms.
 However, due to the 50+1 rule, briefly described in the previous chapter, the members still have substantial influence in FCs' decision-making processes.

 Not only do the members have decision-making power, they also regularly enjoy priority access to match tickets.
 Consequently, many of the spectators in the stadiums are also club members.
 Therefore, the general match attendance can point out the overall satisfaction of the members with their preferred FCs.
-In terms of match attendance, the Bundesliga as a whole was considered the strongest football league worldwide before the COVID-19 pandemic led to games operated without spectators (DFL, 2020, p.
+In terms of match attendance, the Bundesliga was considered the strongest football league worldwide before the COVID-19 pandemic led to games operated without spectators (DFL, 2020, p.
 40).
 In the last full pre-pandemic campaign 2018/19, on average, 42,738 spectators attended the Bundesliga matches.

-Actually, one specific study investigates the relationship of an FC and its fans in detail.
-Heidbrink, Kochanek, Brands, & Jenewein (2014) had a closer look at former Bundesliga member Schalke 04.
+It confirmed this leadership position in the first post-Covid season 2022/23 with an average of 42,992 spectators in the re-opened stadiums (TRANSFERMARKT, 2023).
+One specific study investigates the relationship of an FC and its fans in detail.
+HEIDBRINK, KOCHANEK, BRANDS, & JENEWEIN (2014) had a closer look at former Bundesliga member Schalke 04.
 Interviews with both club and management representatives were conducted and revealed that the dependence goes both ways.
 On the one hand, fans feel highly emotional about their preferred FC and consider it as part of their lives.
 On the other hand, these strong feelings and extraordinary levels of loyalty are important drivers for the FC's brand, which makes maintaining a stable fan base a key priority.
 One way to foster relationships with their fans is for FCs to regularly communicate and interact with them.

-The fans as brand assets of FCs and the members as their democratic basis require a carefully planned communication approach to strengthen trust and loyalty levels as well as to build up understanding for the FCs' actions (Burk, Grimmer, & Pawlowski, 2014, p.
+The fans as brand assets of FCs and the members as their democratic basis require a carefully planned communication approach to strengthen trust and loyalty levels as well as to build up understanding for the FCs' actions (BURK, GRIMMER, & PAWLOWSKI, 2014, p.
 34).
 In their study, the researchers investigate the sources used by more than 11,000 members of former Bundesliga club Hamburger SV to receive information.
-The results reveal that, with regards to club-owned communication tools, the webpage (more than 90% of members at least sometimes visit it) is still the most commonly used source.
+The results reveal that, with regards to club-owned communication tools, the webpage (more than 90% of members at least sometimes visit it) is still the most used source.
 However, with an increasing number of digital natives caused by demographic change in Germany, it is also observed that information through social media channels and in mobile applications is continually gaining in importance (SPOAC, 2017).